Flobbos/laravel-cm/README.md

 This will lead to the generated template controller functions/views where you can add your own content to your campaign templates.
-You need to add the following routes depending on where you put the generated controller.
+You need to add the following routes depending on your project and what you named the controller.

 ```php
     Route::resource('templates', 'TemplateController', [